nyau0115/comp7404-P/README.md

     pip install scipy

+Scikit-Learn is a simple and efficient tools for data mining and data analysis.

+    pip install scikit-learn

 Flask is a micro web framework written in Python and is used to implement the web application in this project.

     pip install flask